 \section{Conclusions and Future Work}

 We have identified and closed a seeming gap in literature concerning a natural problem in computational geometry.
-Namely, the question whether there is a subcubic-time algorithm that computes for a given polyline an optimal simplification under the local \fre distance.
+Namely, the question of whether there is a subcubic-time algorithm that computes for a given polyline an optimal simplification under the local \fre distance.
 Simultaneous to us, Buchin et al.~\cite{buchin2022efficient} have answered this question positively by providing an $\oh(n^{5/2+\varepsilon})$ time algorithm as an application of a new data structure.
 We have described an algorithm with a running time in $\oh(n^2 \log n)$, which is worst-case optimal up to a logarithmic factor for any algorithm that explicitly or implicitly constructs the whole shortcut graph.
 Our algorithm is simpler and faster than the one of Buchin et al.

 Our algorithm does not provide new techniques, but we use, modify, and combine existing approaches for similar polyline simplification algorithms, which have not been described for this precise setting yet.
-Although the Chan-Chin algorithm for the local \hau distance is asymptotically faster, it requires two sweeps over the polyline to identify the set of valid shortcuts, while we maintain the elegance of the Melkman-O'Rourke algorithm by requiring only a single sweep.
+Although the Chan--Chin algorithm for the local \hau distance is asymptotically faster, it requires two sweeps over the polyline to identify the set of valid shortcuts, while we maintain the elegance of the Melkman--O'Rourke algorithm by requiring only a single sweep.
 Moreover, our algorithm is simpler than the line stabbing algorithm by Guibas et~al.

 As polyline simplification is a building block, for example, for trajectory clustering algorithms \cite{brankovic2020k} or simplification algorithms for more generalized structures \cite{bosch2021consistent}, our result may also help to improve running times of such approaches.
 Due to its basic nature, there are many more use cases conceivable where this algorithm can serve as a black-box subroutine.
-Also note that our running time is only a logarithmic factor slower than the widely used Douglas-Peucker heuristic for the local \fre distance \cite{Kreveld2020}, but we compute the optimal simplification.
+Also, note that our running time is only a logarithmic factor slower than the widely used Douglas--Peucker heuristic for the local \fre distance \cite{Kreveld2020}, but we compute the optimal simplification.

 Moreover, we conjecture that in practice, the running time of the algorithm we describe should be quadratic even if one omits the tree data structure and simply uses a linked list and linear searches to maintain and update the wavefront.
 For a large wavefront to arise, the polyline vertices need to form a specific pattern, which is unlikely to occur naturally.
 It would be interesting to validate this claim empirically~-- maybe even including the concept of $\nu$-light polylines.